 Semi Gloss Durable Coating Epoxy 325

-Supplied as a two-component kit and easily applied with a nap roller or brush, the 325 can be used on a variety of horizontal concrete applications.
-Recommended for areas with high risks of exposure to chemical spills, fuel, heavy equipment and extreme temperatures such as auto repair shops, garages and warehouse floors.
-For interior use only, grinding or etching of the surface is recommended prior to application.
+Usable standalone or as a primer with the Urethane 645, Epoxy 325 comes as a two-component kit that is easily applied with a nap roller or brush.
+Best for interior floors exposed to potential fuel or chemical spills, heavy equipment, or extreme temperatures such as repair shops, garages and warehouse floors.
+Grinding or etching of the surface is recommended prior to application.

-Best used as a primer with the Urethane 645 topcoat.
-This product leaves a semi-gloss that will not fade or delaminate and regular maintenance can keep concrete looking good for years to come.
+Epoxy 325 leaves a semi-gloss that will not fade or delaminate.
+Regular maintenance will keep concrete looking good for years to come.
 Available in two variations of clear or in 12 standard colors.
 Paint chips or metallic powders can be used to create durable yet decorative finishes.

 This product comes pre-packaged by weight.
 Kits should be mixed in their entirety.
 Epoxy 325 A and Epoxy 325 B should be thoroughly mixed before combining.
 Scrape the bottom and sides of each container.
 Epoxy 325 A and Epoxy 325 B can then be combined (Epoxy 325 is sold as a pre-packaged kit and Epoxy 325 Part A should be mixed in its entirety with Epoxy 325 Part B).
 After the two parts are combined, mix well with slow speed mixing equipment such as a jiffy mixer until the material is thoroughly mixed and streak free.
 This product is an emulsion product and should be mixed well before using.